linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/Applied Financial Management Lecture Notes.md

 With risk-free asset, everyone buys same portfolio

-- Low-risk person puts  $55 into "market",$ 45 into bank
+- Low-risk person puts  \$55 into "market",\$ 45 into bank
-- High-risk person puts $100 into "market", borrows another $100 to buy more
+- High-risk person puts \$100 into "market", borrows another \$100 to buy more

 But everyone buys the same market portfolio